RandaZraik/MailDownloader/README.md

-# MailDownloader
+# Mail Downloader
-Mail Download Application - WPF and Limilabs Mail.dll
+This project is a simple implementations of a WPF Mail Downloader Application.
+It uses Mail.dll from Limilabs, and supports IMAP and POP3 servers.